kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 `EndpointSelector` objects can be listed directly:
 `kubectl get endpointselectors --all-namespaces`.
-A dedicated metric will be added to `kube-controller-manager` before Beta.
+The existing API server metric `apiserver_storage_objects{resource="endpointselectors.discovery.k8s.io"}` also reports the number of stored EndpointSelector objects.

 ###### How can someone using this feature know that it is working for their instance?

 - [ ] Other
   - Verify that `EndpointSlice` objects exist and reflect live pod readiness:
     `kubectl get endpointslices -l kubernetes.io/service-name=<name>` for
-    `Service`-backed selectors, or
+    Services, or
     `kubectl get endpointslices -l kubernetes.io/endpoint-selector-name=<name>`
-    to filter by `EndpointSelector` directly.
+    for an explicitly created `EndpointSelector`.
+For a Service-derived projection, verify that the corresponding `EndpointSelector` exists and its selector and target ports match the Service.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?